Smart Blood Pressure

 •Riser (those who have an increase in blood pressure)

 In the HUAWEI Health App, you can view comprehensive sleep data, including when you fall asleep, wake up, and experience sleep arousals.
 This data can be analysed alongside your blood pressure readings, offering a complete view of your cardiovascular health.
-While the HUAWEI WATCH D currently doesn't allow you to schedule blood pressure measurements in advance, you can manually take readings upon waking.
-Hopefully, this feature will be added in a future update to enhance the device's functionality.
+While the HUAWEI WATCH D currently doesn't allow you to schedule blood pressure measurements in advance, The HUAWEI WATCH D2 revolutionises this process by offering continuous, real-time blood pressure monitoring.
+Compared to the previous model, the HUAWEI WATCH D2 has an ambulatory blood pressure measurement management feature that continuously measures blood pressure over 24 hours.

 Advantages of the Smartwatch with Blood Pressure Monitoring